Fenway17/hyphens-AWS-transcription/README.md

 -   Use `python src/process_transcriptions.py transcriptions processed-transcriptions`
     -   Alternatively, `npm run process-transcriptions`
 -   Results will be output into `processed-transcriptions` folder

+Before uploading the JSON files to MongoDB:

+-   Requires your IP address to be whitelisted on MongoDB's network access
+-   Requires `.env` file to contain MongoDB username and password
+    -   Created in MongoDB

 Uploading the JSON files to MongoDB: